gbif/dwc-dp/darwin-core-conceptual-model.md

 * A *MaterialEntity* might be created from *Media* (e.g., 3D printed model of a skull from a 3D digital model).

-* In some cases, relationships need to be made to specific "regions of interest" within *Media* (e.g., a segment of a video or sound track, or a region within an image).
+* In some cases, relationships need to be made to specific "regions of interest" within *Media* (e.g., a segment of a video or sound track or a region within an image).
 A region of interest can be treated as a *Media* instance that is part of its parent *Media* instance.

 ### **Simplifications**

-This section does not illustrate all anticipated uses of *Media*, for example relationships of *Media* to *ChronometricAge*, *GeologicalContext*, and *OrganismInteraction* are not shown.
+This section does not illustrate all anticipated uses of *Media*.
+For example, relationships of *Media* to *ChronometricAge*, *GeologicalContext*, and *OrganismInteraction* are not shown.

 # **3 Example implementations (non-normative)**